-- Have at least one member of the recruitment panel who has completed safer recruitment training within the last five years - Consider any inconsistencies and look for gaps in employment and reasons given for them - Explore all potential concerns - Carry out online searches to help identify any issues that are publicly available
+- Have at least one member of the recruitment panel who has completed safer recruitment training within the last five years - Consider any inconsistencies and look for gaps in employment and reasons given for them - Explore all potential concerns - Where practical and feasible, carry out online searches of shortlisted candidates to help identify any issues that are publicly available.
+This will be carried out by searching for their name via an internet browser.